By: RJ Kraft and Tyler Deering

 RELATED: Pit Stop Challenge victory brings lasting memories for Le Mans crew

 Off to Le Mans: In collaboration with NASCAR, Chevrolet, Goodyear and IMSA, Hendrick Motorsports fielded the No. 24 Chevrolet Camaro ZL1 at the 100th running of the 24 Hours of Le Mans.
 The car, a modified version of the Next Gen vehicle, was entered in the Garage 56 category – a special class of one for innovation.
 The star-studded driver lineup included seven-time Cup Series champion Jimmie Johnson, Formula One champion Jenson Button and two-time 24 Hours of Le Mans winner Mike Rockenfeller.
 Four-time IMSA champion Jordan Taylor served as a coach for the group.
 Hendrick Motorsports vice president of competition Chad Knaus and crew chief Greg Ives oversaw the project.
 The car was a hit overseas and ran lap times that were better than cars in the GT class.
-The entry completed the race, finishing 39th in the 62-car field and completed 285 laps around 8.467-mile Circuit de la Sarthe.
+The entry completed the race, finishing 39th in the 62-car field and completed 285 laps around the 8.467-mile Circuit de la Sarthe.

 PHOTOS: The sights of the 24 Hours of Le Mans